 I’m surprised this funny exchange about French bread took 5 years to happen.
 At first, I wasn’t sure if it…

 How can you bring wine back from France?
 All you need is to have one bottle of red wine explode in your suitcase to never want to try to transport wine on a long-haul flight ever again.

 If you ask me what my favorite store in France is, Picard would quickly come to mind.
 The frozen food giant is like nothing I’d ever experienced in the USA, and I make weekly visits (or as often as my little freezer will allow).
-It’s a favorite among the French too, and you can find everything from appetizers and frozen veggies to prepared meals and desserts.
+Why is Picard in France so special and what do they sell?

 I’ve always loved grocery shopping and my outings to French grocery stores delight me even 5 years in.
-There’s always something new to be discovered and the French brands and products never get old.
-Sometimes they freak me out.
-I respect the fact that people have their own eating habits and preferences, but I can’t say you’ll ever see me willingly ingest any of what you’re about to see below.
-I purchased exactly zero of the items pictured.
-And seriously contemplated becoming a vegetarian.
-If you’re sensitive to pics of meat, skip this.
+There’s always something new to be discovered.
+I respect the fact that people have their own eating habits and preferences but I can’t say you’ll ever see me willingly ingest any of the meat at French grocery stores you see below.